 - Now taste and add salt, if required.

 - Finally, add coriander leaves.
 Stir it well to combine.
 Cook for a minute.
 Remove from heat.
-Andhra chicken curry is ready to serve.
+Andhra stlye chicken curry is ready to serve.

 Video